 When a contractor bids on a highway construction project, the contractor must file with the bid a bid guaranty in the form of a certified check or cashier's check in an amount equal to 5% of the bid (up to \$50,000), or bid bond for 10% of the bid.
 If the bidder is not awarded the contract, the check or bond is required to be returned to the bidder.
-But if the bidder is awarded the contract, the project and furnishes two bonds, each in the estimated cost of the project: (1) a contract performance bond that will indemnify the state against failure of the contractor to perform or, in the case of a grade separation project, will indemnify any railroad company against damage that may result from the contractor and all subcontractors for labor or work performed and materials furnished for the project.
+But if the bidder is awarded the contract, the bid guaranty is held until the bidder enters into a contract to construct the project and furnishes two bonds, each in the estimated cost of the project: (1) a contract performance bond that will indemnify the state against failure of the contractor to perform or, in the case of a grade separation project, will indemnify any railroad company against damage that may result from the contractor's negligence and (2) a payment bond conditioned on payment by the contractor and all subcontractors for labor or work performed and materials furnished for the project.